karliky/turrero/README.md

 - A simple navigation system that makes it easy to find specific threads
 - The ability to search for specific keywords within the threads

+## Kown bugs or improvements

+- Add blocks: #preguntaalrecu y latest 25 cronologic turras
+- Move json files to a folder
+- Show cards with card design (for those with url)
+- Some dates are incorrectly scraped, example https://twitter.com/Recuenco/status/1614168029876600833
+- Some titles from Goodreads have a "Loading..." text as value

 ## More resources

 - [Javier G. Recuenco](https://twitter.com/Recuenco)